monurcan/SummerSchoolChallenge/README.md

 **Metadata Treasure Hunt!** Unearth what metadata helps the most in boosting classification performance.

 Let’s face it, this challenge isn’t just about cross-validation scores.
 It’s your chance to engage with multimodal data, experiment, and create fungi-classifying algorithms that would make both a biologist and a data scientist proud.
 So get ready to build clever pipelines, negotiate with metadata, and battle it out with other teams in the quest to become the Master of Mushrooms!
-Let’s bring both rigor and quirk to the Multimodal Fungi Challenge 2025. 🍄
+Let’s bring both rigor and innovation to the Multimodal Fungi Challenge 2025. 🍄

 ## Why fungi classification, and why multi-modal learning?
 Mushrooms, while often delicious, can toe the line between harmless delicacies and unexpected dangers.
 Accidental poisonings around the world highlight the need for reliable identification methods.
 In one chilling case in Australia, a woman is on trial for serving toxic fungi in a Beef Wellington and killing three people!